patilrekha11393/patilrekha11393/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning devops
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me awsrekhapatil
+- 📫 How to reach me awsrekhapatil@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...